19738 Calinger: Classification and orbit

 Calinger is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the inner asteroid belt at a distance of 1.9–2.7 AU once every 3 years and 5 months (1,260 days).
 Its orbit has an eccentricity of 0.18 and an inclination of 8° with respect to the ecliptic.

 The body's observation arc begins almost 10 years prior to its official discovery observation, with a precovery from the Digitized Sky Survey taken at Palomar Observatory in May 1990.

 Physical characteristics

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Calinger measures 3.272 kilometers in diameter and its surface has a high albedo of 0.314.
 It has an absolute magnitude of 14.1.

 Lightcurves

-As of 2017, Calinger rotation period and shape remain unknown.
+As of 2017, Calinger's rotation period and shape remain unknown.